pulgamecanica/cloud-1/README.md

 - docker ps (make sure the docker containers are running properly)
 - Visit your EC2 IP

+#### Route53

+- Obtain your Domain Name (DN)
+- Setup the Hosted Zone -> Add a DNS Record to the Hosted Zone (type A for IPv4), input the EC2 IP
+- Visit the DN make sure the redirection is done correctly

 ***

 #### EC2 Docker installation

 ```sh
 sudo apt-get update